 Psoriasis is quite common in children.
 According to the NPF, each year an estimated 20,000 American children under the age of 10 are diagnosed with this skin condition.
 That equals about 1 percent of the youngest population.

 Most people experience their first psoriasis episode between ages 15 and 35, but it can develop in children much younger and in adults much older.
-One study found that 40 percent of adults with psoriasis say their symptoms began when they were children.
+One

 For some children, psoriasis symptoms may become less severe and less frequent as they grow older.
 Others may continue to deal with the condition throughout their life.

 Currently, there’s no cure for psoriasis.
 Treatment focuses on easing symptoms when they occur and helping prevent or reduce the severity of flare-ups.